jmarca/phoenix/guides/docs/testing/testing_controllers.md

 end
 ```

-This is very similar to our `index/2` test, except `show/2` requires a user id, and our data is a single JSON object instead of an array.
+This is very similar to our `index/2` test, except `show/2` requires a
+user id, and our data is a single JSON object instead of an
+array.
+Notice that because we only need one user for this test, we're
+only grabbing `user1:` from the context, and mapping it to `user`.

 When we run our test tells us we need a `HelloWeb.UserController.show/2` action.